johnvanderton/flysh/README.md

 The `InputMessage` class is defining the various informations which will be provided to the `Flysh` instance.

 #### Timeout setting
 The `timeout` value is defined by default by the `InputMessage` class.
 This value can be changed by modifying the field provided for this purpose.
-If no value is set, then it will be the default one that will be applyed.
-The below example represents the `TIMEOUT_VALUE` value as an optional numeric variable.
+If no value is set, then the default one will be applyed.
+The below example shows the `TIMEOUT_VALUE` value as an optional numeric variable.

 ```Typescript
  	new InputMessage('domain','path',DOCUMENT_ACCESS,TIMEOUT_VALUE);